Maria

 Designing for Handoff

 Because I was graduating, the MVP couldn't just work.
 It had to be maintainable.
-Setting up a CSV workflow for content updates ensured that the remaining team and non-technical staff could continue scaling the beta without needing a dedicated front-end developer.
+Setting up a CSV workflow for content updates ensured that the remaining team and non-technical staff could continue scaling the MVP without needing a dedicated front-end developer.

 What I'd Do Differently